Our Programmes

 Arts

-Aim: We want to improve opportunities for professionals working creatively in the arts at an early stage in their careers.
+Aim: We support training opportunities for professionals, working creatively and backstage, within the performing and visual arts, at an early stage in their careers.

 Conservation